 Cholla Cactus Garden in Joshua Tree

 The cholla cactus (jumping cholla) with its barbed spine, are known to attach to skin, fur, and clothing.
 During our visit to the cactus garden, a female in the group in front of us ended up with a cholla spine in her shoe, and it appeared to go all the way through the rubber sole of her shoe.
 Please note: be cautious of bees near and around the cholla cactus garden area.

-1.There is no cell phone service in the majority of the park.
+- There is no cell phone service in the majority of the park.

-2.Stay away from abandoned mines.
+- Stay away from abandoned mines.

-3.Carry at least one gallon of water per person per day.
+- Carry at least one gallon of water per person per day.

-4.Flash floods are a danger; avoid drainage areas during and after thunderstorms
+- Flash floods are a danger; avoid drainage areas during and after thunderstorms

-5.Do not climb unless you are properly trained and equipped.
+- Do not climb unless you are properly trained and equipped.
 (Rock climbing is allowed).

-6.Pets are prohibited on the trails and beyond 100 feet from any park road, campground, or picnic area.
+- Pets are prohibited on the trails and beyond 100 feet from any park road, campground, or picnic area.